France goes into partial lockdown due to exploding corona numbers

 The infection process in France seems out of control: In Paris and eight other Corona hotspots, citizens are no longer allowed to leave their homes between 9 p.m. and 6 a.m.
-France reported more than 25,000 new corona infections within one day on Friday evening, the day before it was even more than 30,000.
+France reported a new daily record on Saturday evening with more than 32,000 new corona infections within one day.
 The number of corona deaths rose by 122 on Friday to a total of 33,303 since the pandemic began.
 The new curfews are the toughest measure in France since the end of the nationwide lockdown on May 11th.

 On the eve of the measure, which came into force at midnight, there were still numerous people in the capital.
 Around 10 p.m. on Friday, the terraces of the brasseries and restaurants that were still open on the Republic Square in Paris were still full.
 “We will enjoy it as long as possible,” said a 19-year-old student, accompanied by four friends.
 “We go to the restaurant, take a tour of the bars and take a short walk.”

 Prime Minister Jean Castex rejected exceptions for the cultural sector on Friday.
 “Everyone must be at home by 9 p.m.,” said Prime Minister Castex about the new curfews for the metropolitan areas of Paris, Marseille, Lyon, Lille, Rouen, Saint-Etienne, Grenoble, Toulouse and Montpellier.
-There are exceptions for trips to work, medical reasons, walking a dog or caring for a loved one.
 Economy Minister Bruno Le Maire said this would cost the economy less than a nationwide lockdown.

+The Paris Ministry of the Interior published a form on Friday evening that anyone who has to go to the door during the curfew should carry with them.
+The following exceptions can be specified, among other things: commute to work, medical emergencies, care of relatives or care of children or the way to the airport or train station for long-distance travel.
+Walking the dog is also allowed – but only within a radius of one kilometer from the apartment.

 France’s Minister of Culture Roselyne Bachelot had previously described exceptions for cinemas, theaters and concert halls as conceivable and thus raised hopes.
 The cultural institutions in the affected cities must now close at 9 p.m. as well as restaurants.